 - Cinnamon.
 Earthy and sweet, this spice grounds the cream a little.

 - Cardamom pods.
 Find the brightest green pods you can; this is a good sign that they’re fresh.
+You can alternatively use ground cardamom.

 - Tomato puree.
 You can use diced tomatoes or bottled passata if you like.